petar-vitorac/petar-vitorac.github.io/site/projects/win-file-properties.md

     * Note: the full path of a file can be obtained by navigating to the file in the file explorer, right-click on the file while holding SHIFT, and left-click on "Copy as path"
   * Where `[PROPERTY]` should be replaced by either `CreationTime`, `LastAccessTime`, or `LastWriteTime` depending on which property you want to edit.
   * Where `[YEAR]`, `[MONTH]`, `[DAY]`, `[HOUR]`, `[MINUTE]`, and `[SECOND]` should be replaced by numbers representing the date and time that should be assigned to the file.
-  * Full example: `Set-ItemProperty -Path "C:\Users\User1\file.txt" -Name LastWriteTime -Value (Get-Date -Year 2021 -Month 3 -Day 10 -Hour 9 -Minute 21 -Second 46)` will set the last edit time of the file "C:\Users\User1\file.txt" to March 10, 2021 at 09:21:46.
+  * Example: `Set-ItemProperty -Path "C:\Users\User1\file.txt" -Name LastWriteTime -Value (Get-Date -Year 2021 -Month 3 -Day 10 -Hour 9 -Minute 21 -Second 46)` will set the last edit time of the file "C:\Users\User1\file.txt" to March 10, 2021 at 09:21:46.

 ## [Return to projects](/projects/)